Reeves's muntjac: Ireland

 It has been introduced in the Republic of Ireland.

 Sightings in 2008 caused the government, concerned at the risk of the species becoming established, to quickly introduce a year-round hunting season.

 Japanese archipelago

 Sometime before the 1980s, several specimens escaped from an exhibition zoo in Chiba Prefecture in eastern Japan.
 By 2023, their numbers had grown to 71,500.
 It is considered a harmful invasive species.
 Also, Reeves's muntjac escaped a zoo on Izu Ōshima in 1970 when a fence fell due to a typhoon.
 They have inflicted severe damage to the local ashitaba plantations.
 A muntjac eradication effort on Izu Ōshima was undertaken in 2007-2014 but failed, and as of 2014, at least 11,000 individuals exist and have a yearly population growth rate of 15%.
 This failure has been blamed on inadequate survey methods.

 Conservation

-In Hong Kong, Reeve's muntjac is a protected species under the Wild Animals Protection Ordinance Cap 170.
+In Hong Kong, Reeves's muntjac is a protected species under the Wild Animals Protection Ordinance Cap 170.
 It is listed as least concern by the IUCN due to being generally common and widespread.